The Appointment Process

 - The Chair of the Progression and Awards Board or PVC Education (as appropriate) will review the proposed nomination.

 - If approved, the External Examiner is sent a contract letter by Academic Quality Services confirming what they are contracted to oversee.
-Academic Quality Services will notify the College/School when the External Examiner accepts the appointment.
+Academic Quality Services will notify the Faculty when the External Examiner accepts the appointment.
 Work should not be sent to the External Examiner until this notification is received.

 - Academic Quality Services will invite External Examiners to participate in an annual induction event.

 - Faculties can only appoint an External Examiner or extend the contract/add additional programmes for existing External Examiners using the approved appointment procedures.

 External Examiners must meet the criteria specified in the Academic Regulations for Taught Programmes.
 These criteria are appended as a checklist to the nomination form and should also be completed.